ashoksteelers12/ENGR102-PythonFinalProject/README.md

 ### Results

-Since there are a lot of image, I don't want to paste all of them here.
+Since there are a lot of output images, I don't want to paste all of them here.
 They can be viewed in the Output_Images folder.
 Since the code for energy types was displayed above as an example, let's see graphs of that for the United States, China, and India (3 largely populated countries).

 <img src="Output_Images/Electricity_NaturalGas_United States.png" alt="USA"> <img src="Output_Images/Electricity_NaturalGas_China.png" alt="China"> <img src="Output_Images/Electricity_NaturalGas_India.png" alt="India">